Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Introduction

 \section{Introduction}

-The development of large language models (LLMs) typically involves two stages---pretraining (next token prediction) on vast text corpora and fine-tuning on carefully curated datasets to adapt the pretrained model to the application of interest.
-The fine-tuning stage is critical in enabling language models to output helpful text, and there has been significant interest in various fine-tuning methods such as instruction-tuning ~\citep{ouyang2022training, wei2022finetuned, mishra2022crosstask, chung2022scaling, alpaca} and reinforcement learning from human feedback~\citep{christiano2023deep, stiennon2022learning, bai2022training, ziegler2020finetuning}.

-One fundamental concern is that fine-tuning datasets are considerably smaller and less diverse than web-scale pretraining datasets \citep{raffel2020exploring, arivazhagan2019massively, gao2021making}, and there is always a risk that the fine-tuned model ``catastrophically forgets'' \citep{catastrophicforgetting} how to solve problems that the pretrained model could solve.
-Such a gap has been reported as an ``alignment tax'' in works such as~\citet{ouyang2022training} and \citet{bai2022training}, but there is no clear understanding of what these trade-offs are and how to mitigate them.
-Given the importance of the fine-tuning process, it is imperative to build a systematic understanding of the effects.
+Developing large language models (LLMs) typically involves two stages---pretraining on vast text corpora and fine-tuning on curated datasets.
+Fine-tuning through methods such as instruction-tuning and reinforcement learning from human feedback is critical in enabling language models to output desirable text.
+Since fine-tuning datasets are considerably smaller and less diverse than web-scale pretraining datasets, and there is always a risk that the fine-tuned model ``catastrophically forgets'' \citep{catastrophicforgetting} how to solve tasks that the pretrained model could solve.
+Such a gap has been reported as an ``alignment tax'' \citep{ouyang2022training, bai2022training}, but there is no clear understanding of what these trade-offs are and how to mitigate them.

 In this work, we introduce a synthetic setup to understand the effects of fine-tuning.
-Building on the prior work of in-context learning linear functions~\citep{garg2023transformers} by pretraining transformers~\citep{vaswani2017attention} on a large number of weight vectors, we show that the resulting transformers can be sub-optimal when evaluated on a few specific weight vectors of special interest.
-This mirrors real-world settings where the pretraining data is uncurated data from the web, while there are some ``natural'' tasks of special interest, like question answering.
-We find that fine-tuning on the weights (tasks) of interest enables transformers to achieve optimal performance on these tasks but comes at the cost of performing worse on other tasks (\reffig{ft_over_training}).
+Building on the prior work of in-context learning linear functions~\citep{garg2023transformers} by pretraining transformers~\citep{vaswani2017attention} on a large number of weight vectors, we show that the resulting models can be sub-optimal when evaluated on a few weight vectors of special interest.
+This mirrors real-world settings where the uncurated pretraining data contains some ``natural'' tasks of special interest, like question answering.
+Fine-tuning on the weights (tasks) of interest enables transformers to achieve optimal performance on these tasks at the cost of worse performance on other tasks.